OS-EDA/Course/Chapter_00_Preparations/c00_preparations.md

 # Chapter 0 - Preparations

 ## Description

-Before the course starts, you can take some optional preparations regarding the open-source EDA software tools that will be used during the course.
-Either you can install them locally on your own computer or get access to a preconfigured server from IHP.
+About chapter 0 - Preparations:

+- This chapter is not needed when you participate in an on-site course at IHP.
+- The tools and computers at IHP are ready-to-use.

+This chapter can help you if:

+- You want to do the course on your own.
+- You want to give this course as a trainer.
+- Want to have everything running in your own environment.

-Here comes a short description of the three options, followed by their detailed guides:
+Here comes a short description of the options, followed by their detailed guides:

 ### Option A: OpenROAD Flow Scripts (ORFS) on your computer
 * A plain installation of OpenROAD, Yosys, Klayout and some flow scripts into your system.